dylankb/front-end-practice/js/notes/js-notes.md

 **Side note: Nested functions outside an object**

-Closure allow methods constructed with nested function to note experience this problem.
+Closure allow methods constructed with nested function to not experience this problem.

 ```js
 var obj = {